 There are several applications for data analysis in business.
 Marketing agencies, for instance, have to analyze the social media data of several clients at once.

 It would be almost impossible for this to be done manually or based on intuition.
-This is where data analytics tools come in because there is no such thing as "guessing" in the analytics conversation.
+This is where social media data analytics tools and social media reporting tool come in because there is no such thing as "guessing" in the analytics conversation.

 Social data is a form of big data and is obtained from a company's profile across every social media site that the organization is on, including YouTube, Snapchat, LinkedIn, Instagram, Facebook, and Twitter.